ome/kubernetes-apps/docs/deployment.md

 - `NAME` is your own name for the deployment, and on a shared cluster should be meaningful to others
-- `CHART/NAME` is the name of the helm chart you are installing If you are running version of the same applications you may wish to put it in a separate namespace (e.g. `--namespace=NAME`) to avoid conflicts.
+- `CHART/NAME` is the name of the helm chart you are installing

+If you are running multiple versions of the same application and it requires access to the Kubernetes API (for instance, to manage additional pods) you should either:
+- Configure it so multiple versions won't conflict
+- Put it in a separate namespace (e.g. `--namespace=NAME`)